IPL 2021 playoff scenarios: Battle on for top two; KKR hold edge for last spot, tough task for MI

 Every captain will tell you finishing in the top four is the first aim, but if they could earn a spot in the 1-2 positions, it gives them a cushion they often crave.
 The top two spots give the teams a second chance in playoffs, a chance to recover from perhaps one bad day at the office.

-Here’s a look at how the points table is and what the remaining matches are (will be updated daily):
+Here’s a look at how the points table is and what the remaining matches are (will be updated daily till spots are confirmed):

 IPL 2021 points table ahead of DC vs CSK